If you could never fly fish again, what activity would subsequently take over your life?

 Beyond simply catching fish, what excites you about fly fishing?

+My whole life, I have always wanted to go fishing.
 I like that I get to see places that I would never see otherwise.
 I like that no one has it 100% figured out and that there are still innovations out there (fishing technique, fly design, gear design) that have yet to emerge.

 What is your dream trip?
 Both within Canada and globally.